ghostserverd/mediaserver-docker/README.md

 | ------- | ---- |
 | NZBGET_PORT | the web interface port for nzbget |

-The container is already automatically configured to call `filebot` to post-process a download.
+~The container is already automatically configured to call `filebot` to post-process a download.~

+Apparently I forgot to build this into the container.
+Until I fix this, take the following steps:
+  * Navigate to nzbget `Settings` > `EXTENSION SCRIPTS`
+  * Next to the `Extensions` textbox, select the `Choose` button
+  * Select the checkbox next to `nzbget-postprocess`
+  * You should see the textbox populated with `nzbget-postprocess.sh`

 See [the documentation](https://nzbget.net/documentation) for instructions on setting up `nzbget`.